pmaojo/hexanorm-mcp/README.md

 # Hexanorm MCP

-Hexanorm MCP is an example implementation of a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server written in Go.
-It provides a specialized environment for analyzing codebase architecture, enforcing layering rules, and tracing Behavior-Driven Development (BDD) relationships.
+Hexanorm MCP provides a specialized environment for analyzing codebase architecture, enforcing layering rules, and tracing Behavior-Driven Development (BDD) relationships.

 ## Purpose

-The primary goal of Hexanorm is to demonstrate how an MCP server can expose advanced code analysis capabilities to LLMs (Large Language Models).
+Hexanorm can expose advanced code analysis capabilities to LLMs (Large Language Models).
 It builds a semantic graph of the codebase that links:
 - **Requirements**
 - **Features**
 - **Code** (Functions, Classes, Files)